The Generalized Rank Invariant: M\"obius invertibility, Discriminating Power, and Connection to Other Invariants: Introduction

-\paragraph{Other related work.} Patel first noted that in the one-parameter setting the persistent diagram can be defined as the M\"{o}bius inversion of the RI and thereby introduced the generalized persistence diagram \cite{patel2018generalized} of a constructible $\R$-indexed functor whose target can be different from vector spaces.
+Patel first noted that in the one-parameter setting the persistent diagram can be defined as the M\"{o}bius inversion of the RI and thereby introduced the generalized persistence diagram \cite{patel2018generalized} of a constructible $\R$-indexed functor whose target can be different from the category of vector spaces.
 Patel's work became a motivation for the work by Kim and M\'emoli \cite{kim2021generalized} and the work by McCleary and Patel \cite{mccleary2020bottleneck,mccleary2022edit}.
 In particular, in \cite{kim2021generalized}, the generalized persistence diagram of a $\catP$-module is defined as the M\"{o}bius inversion of the GRI over $\Con(\catP)$, which can be viewed as a multiset of signed elements of $\Con(\catP)$ {(assuming that $\Con(\catP)$ is locally finite)}.

-Asashiba et al. also invoke M\"{o}bius inversion to devise methods for approximating a persistence module $M$ over a finite 2d-grid by an interval-decomposable module \cite{asashiba2019approximation}.
+The following are also related to our work. \begin{itemize} \item Asashiba et al. also invoke M\"{o}bius inversion to devise methods for approximating a persistence module $M$ over a finite 2d-grid by an interval-decomposable module \cite{asashiba2019approximation}.
 One of their approximation methods yields an invariant that possesses the same amount of information as (the M\"obius inversion of) the GRI of $M$ over the intervals in the grid \cite[Remark 2.19]{kim2021bettis}.
-These two equivalent invariants naturally encode the bigraded Betti numbers of $M$ \cite{kim2021bettis}.
+These two equivalent invariants naturally encode the bigraded Betti numbers of $M$ \cite{kim2021bettis}. \ok{See also \cite{asashiba2024interval,hiraoka2023refinement} for further developments of these ideas.}

-Amiot et al. take a systematic approach to the invariant obtained by restricting the indexing poset of a given persistence module $M$ to a subposet $X\subset\catP$ of a finite representation type \cite{amiot2024invariants}.
+\item \ok{Amiot et al. take a systematic approach to the invariant obtained by restricting the indexing poset of a given persistence module $M$ to a subposet $X\subset\catP$ of a finite representation type \cite{amiot2024invariants}.
 Their work is related to ours in the sense that invariants from both works consider restrictions of the indexing poset of a given module.
-Indeed, as the GRI is a complete invariant for interval-decomposable modules, whenever a choice of $X$ ensures that $M|_X$ is interval-decomposable, their work can be seen as studying the restriction of the GRI to $X$.
+Indeed, as the GRI is a complete invariant for interval-decomposable modules, whenever a choice of $X$ ensures that $M|_X$ is interval-decomposable, their work can be seen as studying the restriction of the GRI to $X$.}